Welcome to the MultiCare Patient Guide. We’ve bundled some of the most important information our patients need into one place.

 QUESTIONS AND COMPLAINTS

 MultiCare Health System is committed to serving all patients, including those who lack health insurance coverage and who cannot pay for all or part of the essential care they receive.
 We are committed to treating all patients with compassion.
 We are committed to maintaining Financial Assistance policies that are consistent with our mission and values and that take into account an individual’s ability to pay for medically necessary health care services.
 Patients qualifying for Financial Assistance will not be charged more than the amounts generally billed for emergency or other medically necessary care.
-To learn more about how our Financial Assistance Team may help you with our Financial Assistance Programs please visit www.multicare. org/financial-assistance or call 800-919-1936.
+To learn more about how our Financial Assistance Team may help you with our Financial Assistance Programs, please call 833-936-0515.

-Financial Assistance policies, plain language summaries, and application materials are available to you online or by mail.
+Financial Assistance policies, plain language summaries, and application materials are available to you online or by phone.
 Translated copies are available.
-Please visit www.multicare.org/financial-assistance.
 Please call 800-919-1936 if you’d like to receive these materials by mail.

 Patients may apply for Financial Assistance by submitting a Financial Assistance application with income information.
 MultiCare uses the Federal Poverty Guidelines to help determine what Financial Assistance Program best fits your needs.